marcelomgarcia/Monitoring/README.md

 text = pOut.communicate()[0]
 ```

-The script then scans the variable ''text'' for the information about the write cache and write cache mirroring.
-If the script finds the word //suspended//, it return the status //critical// to Icinga
+The script then scans the variable `text` for the information about the write cache and write cache mirroring.
+If the script finds the word _suspended_, it return the status _critical_ to Icinga

 ```Python
 if 'suspended' in write_cache_mirroring_status or 'suspended' in write_cache_status: